 - Go to the NSW Firearms Registry contact page,

-- Send a request to change the supporting evidence listed on your firearms licence. i.e. from Recreational hunting/vermin control – with club membership, to Recreational hunting/vermin control – with a NSW R-licence.
-Attach a copy of your NSW R-licence, along with your full name, contact details, and firearms licence number.
+- Send a request to change the supporting evidence listed on your firearms licence. i.e. from Recreational hunting / vermin control – with club membership, to Recreational hunting / vermin control – with a NSW R-licence.
+Attach a copy of your NSW R-licence, along with your name, contact details, and firearms licence number.

 Notes: